username6379/simple-chat/readme.md

 The application is designed to be lightweight, with a strict and predictable approach to how users connect and interact within chat rooms.

-With great sadness, at the moment the application doesn't have frontend and any testing suite.
+At the moment the application doesn't have frontend and testing suite because i did it in few hours and didn't have enough time.

 ### Installation